Merck leaps into COVID-19 development fray with vaccine, drug deals

 It was developed in part through funding from the Coalition for Epidemic Preparedness Innovations (CEPI).

-Merck said it moving very fast with this candidate and expects to start vaccinating volunteers "within weeks."
+Merck said it moving quickly with this candidate and expects to start vaccinating volunteers "within weeks."

 The IAVI vaccine uses the same technology as Merck’s Ebola vaccine ERVEBO, recently approved by the European Commission and the U.S. Food & Drug Administration.